ANLY521/strings-for-similarity-CassieLuo1/README.md

 **TODO:**
 Describe each metric in ~ 1 sentence

+NIST: When a correct n-gram is found, the rarer that n-gram is, the more weight it will be given.

+BLEU: Compare a candidate translation against multiple reference translations and calculate n-gram precisions.

+Word Error Rate: Add up the substitutions, insertions, and deletions that occur to transform candidate words into reference words, and divide that number by the total number of candidate words.

+Longest Common Substring: Find the longest string that is a substring of both strings.

+Edit Distance: Count the minimum number of operations required to transform one string into the other.

 **TODO:** Fill in the correlations.
 Expected output for DEV is provided; it is ok if your actual result varies slightly due to preprocessing/system difference, but the difference should be quite small.